Fast In-Memory XPath Search over Compressed Text and Tree Indexes

 From the results of Figure~\ref{fig:xmarkrun}, we see how the different components of SXSI contribute to the efficient evaluation model.
-First, queries Q01 to Q06 ---which are fully qualified paths--- illustrate the sheer speed of the tree structure and in particular the efficiency of its basic operations (such as FirstChild and NextSibling, which are used for the \texttt{child} axis), as well as the efficient execution scheme provided by the automaton.
-Query Q07 to Q11 illustrate the impact of the jumping.
-Moreover, it shows that filters do not impact the execution speed: the conditions they express are efficiently checked by the formula evaluation procedure.
-Finally, Q12 to Q16 illustrate the robustness of our automata model.
-Indeed while such queries might seem unrealistic, the good performances that we obtain are only the consequence of using an automata model, which factors in its states all the necessary computation and thus do not materialize unneeded intermediate results.
-This coupled together with the compact dynamic set of Section~\ref{subsec:dynsets} allows us to keep a very low memory foot-print even when the query generates lots of result or that each step as a lot of intermediate results (cf. Figure~\ref{fig:membar}).
+Fully qualified paths, such as queries Q1--3 and Q5 illustrate the sheer speed of the tree structure and in particular the efficiency of its basic operations (such as FirstChild and NextSibling, which are used for the \texttt{child} axis), as well as the efficient execution scheme provided by the automaton.
+The descendant axes (used e.g. in Q4, Q6, Q10--12) show the impact of the jumping primitives and the computation of relevant nodes.
+Complex filters (Q6--12) show how the alternating automata can efficiently evaluate complex Boolean formulas corresponding to structural conditions over subtrees of a given node, including negations of paths.